larrytun/CSS_beer-market/README.md

 ## Description

-_It is a simple page displaying a beer using only CSS and HTML_
+_It is a simple page displaying a beer using only CSS and HTML.
+Design for Alaskan Brewing_

 ## Setup/Installation Requirements